jonaprieto/specs/src/glossary.md

 # Message

-A *message* is any data sent between agents.
+A *message* is any datum sent between agents.

 # State